 There is a belief that the therapeutic benefits of cannabinoids such as CBD, are improved when maintained in a full-spectrum extract – this is often referred to as 'the entourage effect'.

-As an alternative to plant extraction, cannabinoids such as THC and CBD can be produced in a laboratory using organic chemistry approaches.
+Cannabinoids such as THC and CBD can be produced in a laboratory using organic chemistry techniques.
 The THC, CBD and other cannabinoid molecules produced in this way are identical to those found in the plant.
-This is more of a 'pharma' approach to cannabinoid production and avoids the many issues involved in growing cannabis plants.
-However, some people tend to dislike this approach and believe that plant-derived products are superior because of the 'entourage' that they contain.
+This is more of a 'pharmaceutical' approach to cannabinoid production and avoids the many issues involved in growing cannabis plants.

 The information held in these pages is intended to be an educational resource to direct patients and medical practitioners more clearly and safely to work in this emerging medical landscape.